This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Therefore, a brand that hosts yoga retreats around the world is more likely to choose a travel micro-influencer that focuses on yoga, even if she only has 10,000 followers, over a travel influencer with 150,000 followers that posts about all kinds of travel because they are unsure of how many of her followers are actually interested in yoga.

-Most people dreaming of becoming a content creator stop themselves because they think their value as a micro-influencer is based on their number of followers, but that is not true at all.
-You can also pitch ideas for content that the brand will post on its own social media.
+Most people dreaming of becoming a travel content creator stop themselves because they think their value as a micro-influencer is based on their number of followers, but that is not true at all.
+You can also pitch ideas for content that the brand will post on its own social media, UGC is huge these days.
 If you can create beautiful or unique content that people will engage with, you have something to bring to the table!

 How to Choose the Right Brands to Work With?